 Her label Cattleya was conceived in 2012 and so was Bibiana’s career as Consulting Winemaker.
 Since then, she has earned a remarkable series of accolades and rave reviews for all her wines and those of her clients.
-She was named one of Wine Enthusiast’s first “40 Under 40: America’s Tastemakers” in 2014 and in 2015, she was named “Winemaker of the Year” by the San Francisco Chronicle.
+She was named one of Wine Enthusiast’s first “40 Under 40: America’s Tastemakers” in 2013 and in 2015, she was named “Winemaker of the Year” by the San Francisco Chronicle.
 Bibiana’s newest venture, Alma de Cattleya, represents the soul of the California appellation where the wines are made.

-Over the past six years, Bibiana was exclusively Consulting for Wayfarer and Pahlmeyer, honing her expertise in farming practices, taking over vineyard management and winemaking for a then-inexistent brand known today as Wayfarer, and stands among the best Pinot Noirs and Chardonnay producer from the Sonoma Coast.
+Over a period of six years, Bibiana was exclusively Consulting for Wayfarer and Pahlmeyer, honing her expertise in farming practices, taking over vineyard management and winemaking for a then-inexistent brand known today as Wayfarer, and stands among the best Pinot Noirs and Chardonnay producer from the Sonoma Coast.
 She also produced her first Napa Valley wines under the Pahlmeyer and the Jayson labels.